jogren/darkside/README.md

 # Darkside / SwapiBox

 Darkside is one week project for Front End Engineering students at the Turing School of Software & Design.
 Students were tasked with consuming the Star Wars API (SWAPI) to display information about characters, vehicles, planets, and the films.
+The user is able to favorite any card on the screen, and their current list of favorites will persist after page relod, using the local storage API.

-This website was build using the create-react-app starter kit.
+This website was built using the create-react-app starter kit.
 Dependencies include Jest/Enzyme for teting, and propTypes to check component types.
 We also utilized JavaScript ES6+ when creating all components.

 ## Authors: